State Tax Filing Resources

 State Withholding

-Massachusetts has changed the process for assigning third-party providers like Paychex as a Professional Tax Preparer (PTP) for state withholding and PFML.
+Massachusetts has changed the process for assigning third-party providers like Paychex as a Professional Tax Preparer (PTP) for SUI, state withholding, and PFML.

-We will initiate the process to assign Paychex as a PTP for MA withholding and PFML.
-Once we complete our process, MassTaxConnect will contact by email if you have signed up for notifications with the agency.
+We initiate the process to assign Paychex as a PTP for MA SUI, state withholding, and PFML.
+Once we complete our process, MassTaxConnect contacts you by email if you have signed up for notifications with the agency.

-When you receive the notification, you’ll need to approve Paychex as a PTP by going to MassTaxConnect.
+When you receive the notification, you need to approve Paychex as a PTP by going to MassTaxConnect.

 Michigan*